|

 4. Make the main dish the vegan option.

 Another tip to combine plant-based options for non-vegan family members is to make the vegan meal the main meal with a side of meat or added cheese.
-Pasta dishes can also be made vegan with options for cheese to make them vegetarian.

 5. Transition slowly to more plant-based at home but non-vegan outside of the home.

 Lastly, another way that works for some families to combine vegan and non-vegan family members is that they eat plant-based at home and not vegan when out.
 We do that too as a family and that works well for my husband.
-He is happy to eat mostly vegan at home and if eating out he can choose whatever he wishes.
-We eat in restaurants that offer both vegan and non-vegan options.

-I know each family will have different dynamics but I hope this post will be useful for some of you.
-Eating plant-based will help improve everybody’s health but even increasing by 10-50% more plants is beneficial.
-I believe in respecting each other’s choices and in baby steps but also in not adding more work and stress for all the mums out there already doing so much for their families.
-No-one should have to cook 3 or 4 different meals each night!
+I believe in respecting each other’s choices and in baby steps but also in not adding more work and stress for all the moms and dads out there already doing so much for their families.
+No one should have to cook 3 or 4 different meals each night!

 Similar Posts